thelegendavanish/secureview/README.md

 ## 🏁 Conclusion

-Secure View is not just a PDF viewer, it is a secure document distribution framework that ensures complete ownership, traceability, and protection of sensitive information even after it has been shared.
+SecureView is not just a PDF viewer, it is a secure document distribution framework that ensures complete ownership, traceability, and protection of sensitive information even after it has been shared.

 ---
 ## ✉ Contact / Reporting